Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 The temperature varies as you walk along the river, so you find the spot that feels right to you and sit down.
 There is a basic changing area with wooden screens, but no other facilities.
 Bring everything you need and carry everything out.

+Reykjadalur is usually where I take friends visiting from abroad first.
+The hike gives them a taste of the Icelandic landscape before the soak.
+The photo above is from a trip up here with a friend who came over from France.
 This is one of the most popular free hot springs in Iceland, especially in summer.
+I have been here at midday in July when it felt like half of Reykjavik had the same idea, and I have been here at 7am in September with the valley entirely to myself.
 Going early in the morning or later in the evening makes a huge difference in how many people you will share it with.

-• Location: 45-minute hike from trailhead near Hveragerdi, South Iceland
+Location: 45-minute hike from trailhead near Hveragerði, South Iceland

 Seljavallalaug (South Iceland)